 Are you looking for ways to give back to your community, support a cause you believe in, develop new skills, or make new friends?
 Whatever your reason, you can put your time and talents to good use by volunteering.

-Get started by searching our volunteer widget - the orange and blue box on the right side of this page which reads "Find Volunteer Opportunities."
 This tool pulls volunteer opportunities from various sources into one convenient spot, making your volunteer search much easier - simply enter your city and a keyword reflecting your volunteer interests!

 Didn't find something you're interested in?
 There are plenty of other ways to get involved - check out the great opportunities below!

-Michigan Volunteer Opportunities
+Michigan Volunteer Resources

 Volunteer with the DNR, it's a great feeling!